 If you’re looking for a hard money lender that can offer low down payment financing, competitive interest rates, and 100% financing of the renovation costs and fees for your next fix and flip, then look no further than RCN Capital.

+RCN Capital will provide financing for up to 90% of the purchase price of your fix-and-flip property plus 100% of the renovation costs up to 67.5% of the property’s after-repair value (ARV).
 With rates starting at 10.24% for interest-only loans taken out by experienced investors, and up to a 12-month term, this loan is available for all property types, including condos, townhouses, single-family and multifamily homes, and mixed-use properties.

 RCN Capital Rates & Terms (2023)

-Interest Rate:10.24%-10.99% (depends on investing experience)
+Interest Rate10.24%-10.99% (depending on investing experience)

-Loan-to-Value Ratio (or LTV):Up to 85% of purchase price +100% of renovation cost (not to exceed 67.5% of ARV)
+Loan-to-Value Ratio (or LTV)Up to 90% of purchase price +100% of renovation cost (not to exceed 67.5% of ARV)

-Upfront Fees:2% to 5% of the loan amount
+Upfront Fees2% to 5% of the loan amount

-Credit Requirement:620 minimum credit score
+Credit Requirement620 minimum credit score

-Maximum Loan Amount:$7.5 million (up to $10 million for 5+ units and mixed-use)
+Maximum Loan Amount$7.5 million (up to $10 million for 5+ units and mixed-use)

-Prepayment Penalty:None
+Prepayment PenaltyNone

-Property Types:Condo, townhouse, single-family, duplex, multi-unit, mixed-use.
-No owner-occupied
+Property TypesCondo, townhouse, single-family, duplex, multi-unit, mixed-use; no owner-occupied

 Visit RCN Capital